-The steps below involve comforting your baby and then leaving her for a set amount of time, before you go back to comfort her again.
-You’re aiming to give your baby the chance to settle by herself, and to learn that you’re not far away and you’ll eventually come back.
+The steps below involve comforting your baby and then leaving your baby for a set amount of time before you go back to offer comfort.
+You’re aiming to give your baby the chance to settle by themselves, and to learn that you’ll eventually come back.

 - Establish a consistent and positive bedtime routine.

-- When it’s time to say goodnight, put your baby in his cot.
-Comfort your baby with talking or patting until he’s quiet, or for one minute.
+- When it’s time to say goodnight, put your baby in the cot.
+Comfort your baby with talking or patting until your baby is quiet, or for one minute.

 - As soon as your baby is quiet, or after one minute, say goodnight and leave the room.
 Leave before your baby is asleep.

-- If your baby starts to cry, wait for a set amount of time before going back to your baby – for example, two minutes at first.
+- If your baby starts to cry, wait for a set amount of time before going back to your baby – for example, 2 minutes at first.

 - If your baby is still upset after each time interval has passed, return briefly.
-Talk to your baby or pat him for one minute, or continue talking or patting until he’s quiet, depending on your preference.
-Try to soothe him without picking him up if you can.
+Talk to your baby or pat your baby for about a minute, or continue talking or patting until your baby is quiet, depending on your preference.
+Try to soothe your baby without picking up your baby if you can.

-- As soon as your baby is quiet (or after one minute) but before she’s asleep, leave the room again and wait for the next set time interval.
+- As soon as your baby is quiet (or after about a minute) but before baby is asleep, leave the room again and wait for the next set time interval.

-- Continue until your baby falls asleep by himself.
+- Continue until your baby falls asleep by themselves.